brylevkirill/notes/interesting recent papers.md

   - `code` <https://github.com/tgangwani/GA3C-DeepNavigation>

 #### ["Loss is Its Own Reward: Self-Supervision for Reinforcement Learning"](http://arxiv.org/abs/1612.07307) Shelhamer, Mahmoudieh, Argus, Darrell
-  `structured exploration in policy space guided by learning additional tasks`
+  `exploration guided by additional tasks`

 #### ["Feature Control as Intrinsic Motivation for Hierarchical Reinforcement Learning"](https://arxiv.org/abs/1705.06769) Dilokthanakul, Kaplanis, Pawlowski, Shanahan
-  `structured exploration in policy space guided by learning additional tasks`
+  `exploration guided by additional tasks`
 >	"Extracting reward from features makes sparse-reward environment into dense one.
 Authors incorporate this strategy to solve hierarchical RL."
 >	"Authors solve Montezuma with Options framework (but without dynamic terminal condition).
 The agent is encouraged to change pixel or visual-feature given the option from meta-control and this dense feedback makes agent to learn basic skill under high sparsity."

 ----
 #### ["Overcoming Exploration in Reinforcement Learning with Demonstrations"](https://arxiv.org/abs/1709.10089) Nair, McGrew, Andrychowicz, Zaremba, Abbeel
-  `structured exploration in policy space guided by learning progress and demonstrations`
+  `exploration guided by learning progress and demonstrations`
 >	"We use demonstrations to overcome the exploration problem and successfully learn to perform long-horizon, multi-step robotics tasks with continuous control such as stacking blocks with a robot arm."
 >	"Our method, which builds on top of Deep Deterministic Policy Gradients and Hindsight Experience Replay, provides an order of magnitude of speedup over RL on simulated robotics tasks."
 >	"Our method is able to solve tasks not solvable by either RL or behavior cloning alone, and often ends up outperforming the demonstrator policy."
   - <http://ashvin.me/demoddpg-website/> (demo)

 #### ["Hindsight Experience Replay"](https://arxiv.org/abs/1707.01495) Andrychowicz, Wolski, Ray, Schneider, Fong, Welinder, McGrew, Tobin, Abbeel, Zaremba
-  `structured exploration in policy space guided by learning progress`
+  `exploration guided by learning progress`
 >	"HER may be seen as a form of implicit curriculum as the goals used for replay naturally shift from ones which are simple to achieve even by a random agent to more difficult ones.
 However, in contrast to explicit curriculum, HER does not require having any control over the distribution of initial environment states."
 >	"Not only does HER learn with extremely sparse rewards, in our experiments it also performs better with sparse rewards than with shaped ones.
 These results are indicative of the practical challenges with reward shaping, and that shaped rewards would often constitute a compromise on the metric we truly care about (such as binary success/failure)."
   - <https://sites.google.com/site/hindsightexperiencereplay/> (demo)
   - `video` <https://youtu.be/BCzFs9Xb9_o?t=21m2s> (Sutskever)
   - `video` <https://youtu.be/TERCdog1ddE?t=50m45s> (Abbeel)
-  - `paper` ["Universal Value Function Approximators"](https://github.com/brylevkirill/notes/blob/master/Reinforcement%20Learning.md#schaul-horgan-gregor-silver---universal-value-function-approximators) by Schaul et al.
+  - `paper` ["Universal Value Function Approximators"](https://github.com/brylevkirill/notes/blob/master/Reinforcement%20Learning.md#schaul-horgan-gregor-silver---universal-value-function-approximators) by Schaul et al. `summary`

 #### ["Reverse Curriculum Generation for Reinforcement Learning"](https://arxiv.org/abs/1707.05300) Florensa, Held, Wulfmeier, Zhang, Abbeel
-  `structured exploration in policy space guided by learning progress`
+  `exploration guided by learning progress`
 >	"Many tasks require to reach a desired configuration (goal) from everywhere."
 >	"Challenging for current RL: inherently sparse rewards, most start positions get 0 reward."
 >